dipack-v/winecellar/README.md

 ---
-tags: [spring-boot, BackboneJS, REST, Spring Data JPA]
+tags: [Spring Boot, BackboneJS, REST, Spring Data JPA, CRUD]
 ---
 # Spring Boot and BackboneJS
 This example demonstrates how **Spring Boot**, **Spring Data JPA** and in the front-end **BackboneJS** can be used together to write web applications easily.